-St. Joseph Residence Hall is a two-story building with 46 student rooms which can accommodate up to 96 residents.
+St. Joseph Residence Hall is a two-story building with 40 student rooms which can accommodate up to 80 residents.
 St. Joseph Hall has a mixture of single and double occupancy rooms.
 Rooms open off a main corridor in traditional dormitory style, and each two rooms share one bathroom.
 Students are responsible for cleaning their own room and bathroom throughout the academic year.

 Each room in the residence hall is carpeted (carpet color varies).
-Rooms have overhead lighting, cable access, two phone jacks (students must contact phone company to activate service) and wireless internet access.
-St. Joseph Residence hall rooms are not air conditioned.
-Mail is delivered to the residence hall daily, and each room has its own mailbox.
-Vacuum cleaners, toilet paper, and light bulbs are available from the hall office.
+Rooms have overhead lighting and wireless internet access.
+St. Joseph Hall rooms are not air conditioned.
+Vacuum cleaners are available from a Resident Assistant and toilet paper is provided in laundry rooms.

-There is no summer storage at this time.
+There is no summer storage.

-Trinity Hall has two types of rooms, doubles and triple room suites.
+Trinity Hall has three types of rooms, doubles, suites, and triples.
 The suites consist of 3 double rooms, 2 bathrooms and a small living room.
+Doubles consist of 2 double rooms, connected by a bathroom.
+Triples consist of 3 person rooms connected by a bathroom to another double sized room.
 Students are responsible for cleaning their own room and bathroom throughout the academic year.
-Trinity Hall is air conditioned, and has wireless internet and cable TV.
-Mail is delivered to the residence hall daily, and each room has its own mailbox.
-Vacuum cleaners, toilet paper, and light bulbs are available from the hall office.
+Trinity Hall is air conditioned, and has wireless internet and Spectrum U streaming services available.
+Vacuum cleaners are available from a Resident Assistant and toilet paper is provided in the garbage room of the first floor.
 The Office of Residence Life is located in the lobby of Trinity Hall.

-There is no summer storage at this time.
+There is no summer storage.